 The workplace place of the 21st Century is rapidly changing, and so are the skills required for young adults to be successful.
 Academics, experience, and certifications are some of the basic requirements to ensure your child has access to the most sought-after jobs.
-No matter what line of work your child chooses for him/herself, getting access to the most desirable jobs in that field is also going to require a specific set of skills that includes social-emotional skills.
+No matter what work your child chooses for themselves, getting access to the most desirable jobs in that field will also require a specific set of skills, including social-emotional skills.

 EMOTION MANAGEMENT